Space Empires (board game)

 Space Empires is a science fiction board game published by Mayfair Games in 1981.

 Description

 Space Empires is a science fiction game of conquest for 2–6 players.
 Twelve alien races, identified by a letter of the alphabet from A to L, vie for control of a star sector.
-The basic game includes rules for combat, movement, and production of ships.
+The basic game includes rules for combat and movement, as well as rules for the production of ships.
 The advanced game gives each race one unique ability.
 For example, Race A can use a paralyzing ray to capture ships and add them to their own fleet.

 Components

 Space Empires, a microgame packaged in a ziplock bag, has the following components: